 The heat is delivered to your development in exactly the same as a conventional heating or hot water system which would use a boiler with either radiators or underfloor heating.
 It is just the source of heat that is different, being supplied into your development from our off-site heat sources rather than an individual boiler in your property.

 SDEN offers better reliability compared to conventional heat supplies.
 When our off-site low-carbon sources of heat are occasionally offline for maintenance, supplies of hot water will be maintained from our backup and top-up boilers.

 Inside the properties this hot water from our network goes through a Heating Interface Unit (HIU) which supplies homes with hot water for your hot taps and shower and for your central heating.
 The amount of heat energy taken from our network is controlled by the customers through the controller in their home.

 We expect the SDEN to be operating over a longer period than the initial contract with ERF.
 One of the benefits of the SDEN network is that it can connect to other energy sources over time, so the ERF does not have to be the only source of heat over the longer term.
 The buried heat network is a long life infrastructure asset which we expect to last for at least 50 years.

 In short, a price that is and remains competitive with the energy market.
 SDEN will offer price parity with the cost of gas in an individual boiler from other energy suppliers as well as the cost of running, maintaining and replacing that boiler, as properties served by an SDEN will not need boilers.

 Will heat be available to my residents 24 hours a day, 7 days a week?

 Yes.
-Heat supplies will also be 100% resilient, with top up and back up boilers providing security when the sources of low carbon heat (such as the ERF) are not available during maintenance periods.
+Heat will be supplied from a continuous source, with top up and back up boilers providing security when the sources of low carbon heat (such as the ERF) are not available during maintenance periods.